department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/tsgli.md

 ### Can I get TSGLI?

-You may be able to get TSGLI if you were insured by SGLI when you experienced a traumatic injury and **all of the following are true for you**:
+You may be able to get TSGLI if you were insured by SGLI when you experienced a traumatic injury, and you meet all of the requirements listed below.

+**All of these must be true.
+You:**

-- You have a scheduled loss that is a direct result of the traumatic injury, **and**
+- Have a scheduled loss that is a direct result of the traumatic injury, **and**
-- You suffered the traumatic injury before midnight on the day that you left the military, **and**
+- Suffered the traumatic injury before midnight on the day that you left the military, **and**
-- You suffered a scheduled loss within 2 years (730 days) of the traumatic injury, **and**
+- Suffered a scheduled loss within 2 years (730 days) of the traumatic injury, **and**
-- You have survived for a period of not less than 7 full days from the date of the traumatic injury (the 7-day period begins on the date and time of the traumatic injury and ends 168 full hours later), **and**
+- Have survived for a period of not less than 7 full days from the date of the traumatic injury (the 7-day period begins on the date and time of the traumatic injury and ends 168 full hours later), **and**
-- You were an active-duty military member, a Reservist, a National Guard member, on funeral-honors duty, or on 1-day muster duty
+- Were an active-duty military member, a Reservist, a National Guard member, on funeral-honors duty, or on 1-day muster duty

 <br>

 #### Are any injuries excluded from TSGLI?

 Yes.
-To qualify for TSGLI, **none of the following can be true of your injury**:
+To qualify for TSGLI, none of the descriptions below can be true of your injury.

+**None of these can be true.
+Your injury can't:**

 - Be self-inflicted on purpose or the result of an attempt at self-injury, **or**
 - Involve the use of an illegal drug or a controlled substance that was given or taken without the advice of a medical doctor, **or**